 Join us for the 2012 Nebula Awards weekend, where a panel on “Infectious Diseases” will educate and help science fiction and fantasy writers to write about epidemics more realistically.

 Archive for the ‘News’ Category

-SFWA Active and Associate members, today is the last day to nominate for this year’s Nebula Awards.
-You may do that online with the Nebula Awards nomination ballot.
-Your ballot must be received by Wednesday, Feb 15th, 2012, at 11:59pm PST in order to be counted.
-Please nominate, and then help us encourage other members […]
+SFWA Active and Lifetime Active members, today is the last day to vote for the Nebula Awards.
+You may do that online with the Nebula final ballot.
+Your vote must be received by Friday, March 30th, 2012 at 11:59pm PDT in order to be counted.
+Please vote, and then help us encourage other members to […]

 The Science Fiction and Fantasy Writers of America would like to award Clarence Howard ‘Bud’ Webster the 2012 Service to SFWA Award for his outstanding work on behalf of the organization.

 The Solstice Awards were created to acknowledge members who have had a significant impact on the science fiction and fantasy landscape.
 It is especially meant for those who have made a consistent, positive, major difference in the genre.

 On Sunday, March 11, 2012, at 11:59 PM (Pacific), the window to nominate works for this year’s Hugo Awards and John W. Campbell Award for Best New Writer will close.